ProgrammingHero1/toy-marketplace/task_description.md

 <br/>

-6. **` Blog page:`** Create a Blog where you will have to answer the following questions:
+6. **` Blogs`** page: Create a Blog where you will have to answer the following questions:

-    - What is an access token and refresh token work, and where should we store them on the client-side?
+    - What is an access token and refresh token?
+How do they work and where should we store them on the client-side?
     - Compare SQL and NoSQL databases?
     - What is express js?
-What is the alternative to express JS (google it)?
+What is Nest JS (google it)?
-    - What is react `Suspense`?
-When will you use it?
+    - What is MongoDB aggregate and how does it work (google it)?

     <br/>